-• Have an propane distributor purge the tank.

-• If necessary, have the propane distributor inject methyl alcohol in the tank.
+- Have an propane distributor purge the tank. - If necessary, have the propane distributor inject methyl alcohol in the tank.

 Damage to the regulator can occur when the tank is overfilled.
 The regulator is designed to receive and use vapor only.
 This is why the tank is filled to only 80% of its liquid capacity.
 The other 20% allows for vaporization of the liquid.
 The primary vapor valve is located in the vapor section of the tank.
 In an overfilled tank, liquid propane can fill the regulator.
 As the liquid vaporizes, moisture can freeze the diaphragm in the regulator.
 Tank pressure on a frozen diaphragm can rupture the diaphragm and result in erratic pressure regulation.

-essure checked for proper pressure and accurate regulation during appliance operation.
+This is why it is important to have the propane pressure checked for proper pressure and accurate regulation during appliance operation.
 Erratic pressure regulation causes unreliable and potentially dangerous appliance operation and negatively affects performance of refrigerator.